MilosPopov007/Opioid-Overdose-Death-Prediction---University-of-Denver/README.md

 [Harnessing the Power of Data: Predicting Opioid Overdose Deaths with Machine Learning](https://patgilch17.github.io/Group1FinalProject/)

 We used a variety of data visualization tools and techniques to help users better understand the patterns and trends in the data.
 The interactive nature of these visualizations allowed users to explore the data in a more engaging and meaningful way.

+### Data Disclaimer and Compliance<br>
+Our team is committed to ensuring the responsible and ethical use of data in our research and analysis.
+In the development of our machine learning model for predicting opioid overdose deaths, we have used data obtained from the National Center for Health Statistics (NCHS), a reputable source that adheres to strict data privacy regulations.<br>In accordance with the Public Health Service Act (42 U.S.C.
+242m(d)), our team has taken the necessary precautions to abide by the data use restrictions outlined by NCHS.<br> We understand the importance of protecting the privacy of individuals and establishments represented in the data, and we are committed to using the data solely for health statistical reporting and analysis.To comply with these restrictions, we have:<br>

+* Used the data exclusively for health statistical reporting and analysis in the context of our project.
+* Ensured that any sub-national geographic data presented or published does not include death counts of 9 or fewer, or death rates based on counts of nine or fewer.
+* Made no attempts to discover the identity of any person or establishment included in the data.
+* Committed to reporting any inadvertent discoveries of personal or establishment identities to the NCHS Confidentiality Officer, and refraining from disclosing or using such information.

+While these data use restrictions may impose certain limitations on our analysis, we are confident in our ability to develop a reliable machine learning model that can provide valuable insights into the factors influencing opioid overdose deaths.<br> By adhering to these guidelines, our team aims to maintain the highest standards of ethical research and analysis, while ensuring the privacy and confidentiality of individuals and establishments represented in the data.